 web-ai-sdk

 You can, and nothing here stops you.
-The browser's built-in AI APIs are the foundation.
+The Web AI surface is the foundation.

 web-ai-sdk owns the thin, repetitive lifecycle layer you would otherwise rewrite in every app: capability checks, model downloads, session reuse, streaming with chunk smoothing, AbortSignal cleanup, opt-in result caching, and feature-detected fallbacks.
 Drop down to the raw APIs whenever you want.